 Tally: Skydeck — 1 360 Chicago — 1

-Visiting the Skydeck will cost you $26 for adult general admission, or $18 for child general admission.
-For $49, you can get expedited entry, which will help you skip some of the lines.
-You can also purchase a Day/Night ticket ($45 for adults), which allows you to visit the Skydeck twice in one day.
-Buy tickets online here.
+Visiting the Skydeck will cost you anywhere from $28-$35 for adult general admission ($22-$26 for kids), depending on what day/time you want to visit.
+For $55, you can get Expedited Entry, which will help you skip some of the lines.
+They also sell Early Bird Admission tickets on weekends for $65, which allows you to visit before the Skydeck fully opens to the public.

-Smackdown Winner: 360 Chicago, because of lower prices, and the fact that their Sun and Stars pass cover 48 hours instead of 24.
+Smackdown Winner: 360 Chicago, because of lower prices, and the fact that their All Access Pass includes quite a bit.

 Tally: Skydeck — 1 360 Chicago — 2

-This is a niggly thing, but still important.
+This is a small thing, but still important.

 The Skydeck is open 365 days a year.
 From March through September, the Skydeck is open from 9 a.m. to 10 p.m.
-From October through February, it’s open from 10 a.m. to 8 p.m.
-(Note: during COVID-19, the Skydeck is only open on weekends; current hours are 6-10 pm on Fridays, and 8:30 am-10 pm on Saturdays and Sundays).
+From October through February, it’s open from 10 a.m. to 8 p.m., with the last entry 30 minutes before closing.

-Smackdown winner: 360 Chicago, because it’s open more hours, no matter what time of year.
-The hours are particularly nice in the winter months, when you might want to end your night with a twinkling view out over the city.
+Smackdown winner: 360 Chicago, because it’s open slightly more hours, no matter what time of year.

 Tally: Skydeck — 1 360 Chicago — 3